-The basic difference between remote work and work from home is that work from home is a temporary situation, whereas remote work is not.
+The basic difference between remote work and work from home is that work from home is a temporary situation, whereas remote work is more permanent in nature.

 What is Remote Work?